Last Updated On: 17 March 2026

 What is a GIC account in Canada for International students?

-GIC means Guaranteed Investment Certificate.
+GIC stands for Guaranteed Investment Certificate.

-A GIC is an investment account.
+A GIC account is essentially an investment account offered by Canadian banks.

 Checkout Canadian Dollar rate in India Today